NatTuck/khoury-ntuck/courses/2020/01/cs5600/index.md

    that may have happened in lecture.
  - [Nat's Notes](./notes) - Probably confusing, but includes most code shown in class.
+ - [Online Lectures](./lectures) - Now that we're online, lectures will be posted here.

 ## References